arveds/Send-O365MailMessage/README.md

 you need to run though this:
 `Update-Module`
 `Get-Module`
-check if PowerShellGet is highet than 1.0.0.1
+check if PowerShellGet is higher than 1.0.0.1
 `Set-ExecutionPolicy RemoteSigned` <- needed for Module to run
 `Install-PackageProvider Nuget –force –verbose`
 `Install-Module -Name PowerShellGet -Force -AllowClobber`